Mahesh100/Spring-Java-Framwork/README.md

 -As a rule of thumb, you should use the prototype scope for all beans that are stateful, while the singleton scope should be used for stateless beans.
 -Singleton, will create a new instance in the first call, and return it in subsequent calls.
 -Prototype will return a new instance each time.
 -With Singleton scope, one and only one instance of a bean is created with the provided bean definition and for subsequent requests for the same bean, Spring container will return the same instance
+--For prototype scope, for each request for the bean, a new instance of the bean will be created and returned.
+This is similar to calling new operator in java for a class.